 In the second disc Dr. Weil guides you through 8 relaxing and energizing breath exercises.
 It’s worth every penny.

-Cynthia Perkins devotes a whole chapter to Breathing Fundamentals in her ebook Mindfulness Over Migraines.
-She says “like meditation, deep breathing produces soothing, relaxing, and pleasure-inducing alpha brain waves, calms the excitatory neurotransmitters, stimulates melatonin and turns off the stress response system and thus relieves anxiety and stress instantly and promotes better sleep” (p.26).
+Deep breathing produces soothing, relaxing, and pleasure-inducing alpha brain waves.
+It calms the excitatory neurotransmitters and stimulates melatonin.
+This turns off the stress response system and relieves anxiety and stress instantly and promotes better sleep.

 Let your breath take the tension and pain away.